 The details on Rooney Mara’s gown made my heart pitter-patter.
 The Givenchy Haute Couture number’s stomach cut-out helped to bring out the color in Rooney’s fair complexion without drowning her in white.
 I loved the contrast between her dark lip and hair as well.

 Following with the theme of the night, another plunging neckline appeared on Brie Larson wearing this cobalt blue, jewel-encrusted Gucci dress.
 Side note: Brie was suffering from 15 hours of jet lag after a flight from Vietnam.
 Who looks like this after 15 hours of jet lag?

 Last but not least, Cate Blanchett’s Armani Privé feathered gown may be my favorite dress that I’ve ever seen on any Oscar red carpet, making her a solid #1 on my list.
 This dress makes Cate look ethereal, like something straight out of A Midsummer Night’s Dream.

 Who do you think was best dressed?
 Do you agree or disagree with my picks?

 Hello there!
 I’m Sarabeth.
 Welcome to my own little corner of the Internet where I muse on about parenthood, travel, style, recipes, and anything else I dream up.
 I met my husband while he was touring the world in a rock ‘n’ roll band.
-We traveled all over in our course of dating, married a few years later, and had a little boy named Fox.
+We traveled all over in our course of dating, married a few years later, and had two little boys named Fox and Charlie.
 I’m a work at home mama, living in Buffalo, NY.
 The February Fox is truly a labor of love.